 Reviewed by Whitney White, MS CMHC, NCC., LPC

-According to the World Health Organization (WHO), schizophrenia affects 20 million people globally.
-The chronic condition affects a person's emotions, perceptions, and personal behaviors.
+The World Health Organization (WHO) states schizophrenia affects 20 million people globally.
+The chronic condition affects a person's emotions, perceptions, and behaviors.
 It may affect a person's ability to work and learn, with some facing increased health risks.
-Stigma with schizophrenia is common, along with human rights violations and discrimination against people with the disorder.
+Stigma with schizophrenia is standard, along with human rights violations and discrimination against people with the disorder.
 It is treatable with psychosocial and medication options and management strategies, including individual and group support services.

 What is Schizophrenia?